3 Days in Phuket, Thailand – Exploring Phuket in Just 3 Days

 Not all places in Southern Thailand are created equal.
 On the other hand, I’m not going to launch into the old Phuket vs. Krabi debate—I’m just here to tell you where you can go:

-- Koh Samui: An awesome destination in an of itself, and a great jumping-off point for exploring the Chumphon archipelago, which also includes Koh Tao and Koh Pha Ngan (home of the infamous Full Moon Party).
+- Koh Samui: An awesome destination in itself, and a great jumping-off point for exploring the Chumphon archipelago, which also includes Koh Tao and Koh Pha Ngan (home of the infamous Full Moon Party).

 - Rural Southern Thailand: Take a short bus trip to Phang Nga (just north of Phuket) or Surat Thani, or venture to destinations farther afield like spiritual Nakhon Si Thammarat and misunderstood Pattani.